belenedgar/TunePad-Tutorials/README.md

 # General
-This repository contains a tutorial on how to create Under the Sea in TunePad.
+This repository contains a tutorial on how to create a cover of Under the Sea in TunePad.

-The video tutorial is linked in the markdown file.
+The video tutorial is linked in the markdown file and [here](https://youtu.be/DacjWgbwrtU?si=whxL3xCqvXIjTQEd).